Evalin123/weather-forecast/README.md

-# Weather App
+# Weather Forecast App

-A simple weather application built with Next.js and OpenWeatherMap API.
+A simple weather forecast application built with Next.js and OpenWeatherMap API.

 ## Features
 - Add and display weather information for multiple cities.